nastar-id/naxtarrr-shell/README.md

 Probably it's because my shells or uploader includes some forbidden keywords or functions.
 Then I make my own shell without those keywords or functions.
-And here I am lol
+And here I am lol.
+And of course it can bypass 403 in Litespeed.